 As with most other Southern states, Cotton was King.
 Not only the growing of cotton, but also the associated textile uses were soon becoming the backbone of the South Carolina economy.
 At the beginning of the century, nearly 100% of the state's cotton was exported, primarily to New England where the textile mills were being built in large numbers.
 It took the locals a few decades to realize that they had sufficient resources internally to build their own mills.
 There was a flurry of construction of textile mills in the 1840s - the pioneers were David R. Williams of Darlington District, William Bates of Greenville District, and Dr. James Bivings of Spartanburg District.
 William Gregg requested a charter for his new vision, the Graniteville Cotton Mill in the Edgefield District in 1845, and soon it was the largest, most modern facility in the state.

 By 1860, there were eighteen (18) cotton mills in the state - all above the fall line zone.
 Many were destroyed in the American Civil War and in 1880 there were only fourteen (14).
 In the 1880s, mills were opened in Anderson, Greenville, and Spartanburg counties.
 In 1895, the textile boom hit South Carolina in full force - between 1895 and 1907 over sixty (60) new mills were built.

 There was a down side to King Cotton.
-Quite simply, it destroyed the soil it was planted in.
+Quite simply, it destroyed the soil in which it was planted.
 In the 1820s, a glut of cotton hit the European markets thanks to the opening of the Suez Canal, and South Carolina was hurt considerably as a result.
 Two decades passed before growing cotton was profitable once again.
 It would be quite a few decades more before the planters realized that they needed to rethink their cotton plantings and how it was hurting their farmlands.